 General information about sleep apnea and snoring

-Obstructive sleep apnea is a common condition among adolescents, affecting approximately one in every 100 children.
-The condition affects between 4% and 13% of children.
-The reason for these wide statistical variations is simple: detecting the disease is difficult, as its mild form is often unnoticed, and strict diagnostic standards are lacking.
+Obstructive sleep apnea is a common condition among adolescents, occurring in approximately one in every 100 children.
+It affects between 4% and 13% of children.
+The reason for these wide statistical variations is simple: detecting the disease is difficult, as its mild form is often unnoticed, and strict diagnostic standards do not exist.

 OSA seriously impairs a child's well-being, hinders their physical and intellectual development, and increases the risk of serious illnesses.
-Therefore, developing new methods for early detection and effective treatment is becoming a crucial task for pediatricians and neurologists.
+Therefore, developing new methods for early detection and effective treatment is a crucial task for pediatricians.